-Since I know I am looking for this particular car, all the ads are offering me exactly this car (as is the first organic listing.)
-The 2nd and 3rd ads are regional car dealerships promoting particular offers to get me to buy from them.
-However, you’ll notice that the 1st ad is from Jaguar promoting this car.
+Since I know I am looking for this particular car, all the ads are offering me exactly this car (as is the first ‘organic’ listing.)
+The second and third ads are regional car dealerships promoting particular offers to get me to buy from them.
+However, you’ll notice that the first ad is from Jaguar promoting this car.

-Backblaze does this as as well.
+Backblaze does this, as well.
 Search for “Backblaze” and you’ll see: